 Public agencies and advocacy organizations face a graying of the workforce and an ensuing loss of institutional knowledge.
 Advocates and policy professionals who learned from those who shaped the disability advocacy movement are preparing to retire.
 Opportunities to be mentored by long-time experts may diminish.
 At the same time, tight budgets and the current fiscal climate have increased the difficulty for organizations to hire individuals who would benefit from experienced mentors.
 Providing support to pair mentors with less experienced policy professionals through a Fellowship program can maximize the skill sets of all involved, while also supporting organizations to continue creating positive change through their advocacy work.

-The Fellow will build a deep understanding of policy regarding Texans with developmental disabilities; become adept at working with and training self-advocates with developmental disabilities with diverse backgrounds and their families; and develop the requisite knowledge, skills, and abilities to become an effective member of the developmental disabilities policy workforce.
-By providing opportunities for the fellow to work in and observe a wide variety of settings, he will develop a comprehensive understanding of how to facilitate lasting policy change.
+The Fellow will build a deep understanding of developmental disability (DD) policy; become adept at working with and training self-advocates with DD and their families; and develop the knowledge and skills to become an effective member of the policy workforce.
+By providing opportunities to work in and observe a variety of settings, the fellow will develop a comprehensive understanding of how to facilitate lasting policy change.

 Meet the Policy Fellow

 Chris Masey is the Developmental Disabilities Policy Fellow at the Coalition of Texans with Disabilities.
 Chris recently obtained a master’s degree in business with a concentration on strategic planning and nonprofit management.
 Chris is the parent of a child with a disability, and has been active with a variety of organizations that provide support and services to children with intellectual and developmental disabilities.
 Chris’ research and advocacy interests focus on issues relevant to people with developmental disabilities such as employment, early childhood intervention, support services, and promoting choice and independence.